Easy configuration

 But if you’re a total Linux and cloud nerd, you know Containerfiles by heart and are comfortable building CI/CD, our abstractions might feel limiting to you.
 You should still come hang around if you’re interested in building custom images!

 If you’re just looking to build a simple container image to run on the cloud or locally, a Containerfile might still be the easiest way to get the result you want.
-If you want to learn how to build OCI container images with Containerfiles by making a custom image of atomic Fedora, the ublue-os/image-template
+If you want to learn how to build OCI container images with Containerfiles by making a custom image of atomic Fedora, the ublue-os/image-template is a good minimal place to start.

 If you want to leverage BlueBuild’s modules for making more complex customizations to your image, while using a Containerfile directly, check out our guide for a minimal BlueBuild module setup in a Containerfile.
 Keep in mind that this approach is not guaranteed to be as seamless as using a recipe and to not have breaking changes.
 When not using a recipe, you’re also losing out on a lot of the magic of the BlueBuild CLI, such as being able to switch to the image built from a recipe locally with just one command.